-Welcome to the SEN information report for All Saints, St. Andrew’s and Hapton Federation which is part of the Norfolk Local Offer for learners with Special Educational Needs.
+Welcome to the SEN information report for The Saints Federation which is part of the Norfolk Local Offer for learners with Special Educational Needs.
 All governing bodies of maintained schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEN. The information published is updated annually.

-All Saints, St. Andrew’s and Hapton are committed to working together with all members of the schools communities.
+The Saints Federation is committed to working together with all members of the schools communities.
 This local offer has been produced with pupils, parents/carers, governors and members of staff.
 We would welcome your feedback and future involvement in the review of our offer, so please do contact us.
-The best people to contact for 2017/18 are:
+The best people to contact for 2022/23 are:

 Mrs Esme Sexton – Federation SENDCo (based at Hapton site)